Demi-urge/menace_sandbox/CONTRIBUTING.md

 `Prompt` objects directly.
 In exceptional cases the warning can be suppressed with `# nocb`, but refactoring to use the standard builders is preferred.

+When ``ContextBuilder.build_prompt`` raises an exception, log and re-raise it via :func:`context_builder.handle_failure`.
+The helper emits a ``PromptBuildError`` so call sites observe a consistent failure signal instead of constructing raw prompts or silently ignoring the issue.
+New modules should avoid bespoke ``try``/``except`` wrappers around prompt creation and rely on the helper for error reporting.

 ## Coding bot registration

 All new coding bots must be created via the `@self_coding_managed` decorator